Wicked Wonderland (song)

 "Wicked Wonderland" is a 2014 single by Norwegian DJ and record producer Martin Tungevaag and his first major hit.

-It was co-produced in collaboration with Norwegian DJ and producer Olly Hence.The track was produced at Starlab Studios in Oslo,Norway.
+It was co-produced in collaboration with Norwegian DJ and producer Olly Hence.
+The track was produced at Starlab Studios in Oslo, Norway.

 The single charted in Norway, Germany, Switzerland and topped the Austrian Singles Chart.

-The single in Japan became famous, due to TikTok.

 Music video

 The official music video is a mix of an ordinary video and a "lyrics video".
 The scenes display two young women flirting on a seaside or in a pool in a touristic resort or hitting the road together in a scenic panorama.
 The shots are interspersed with a musician performing on the saxophone.